-You can avoid paying penalties and interest if you:
+You can avoid paying penalties and interest if you do all of the following:

-- deposit your taxes when they are due using EFTPS if required. - file your fully completed Form 941 on time, - report your tax liability accurately, - submit valid checks to the IRS, - furnish accurate Forms W-2 to employees, and file Copies A of Form W-2 with the Social Security Administration (SSA) on time and accurately.
+Deposit or pay your taxes when they are due, using EFTPS if required.

+- File your fully completed Form 941 on time. - Report your tax liability accurately. • - • - Submit valid checks for tax payments.
+Furnish accurate Forms W-2 to employees. - File Form W-3 and Copies A of Form W-2 with the Social Security Administration (SSA) on time and accurately.